Alternative Resolution Options

 Directed discussions are non-disciplinary in nature, and do not result in sanctions or other corrective action.
 However, because a non-disciplinary record is still generated and maintained by the Office for Equity & Compliance as a result of a directed discussion, the respondent may elect to respond in writing for the record if desired.
 The response may be shared with the affected party, depending on the wishes of the parties.

 No Contest Resolution

-Where the facts alleged in a formal complaint are not contested, where the respondent has admitted or wishes to admit responsibility, or where both parties want to resolve the case without a completed investigation or adjudication, the case may be eligible for No Contest Resolution.
+Where the facts alleged in a complaint are not contested, where the respondent has admitted or wishes to admit responsibility, or where both parties want to resolve the case without a completed investigation or adjudication, the case may be eligible for No Contest Resolution.
 The Executive Director for Equity & Compliance ("EDEC") determines if a No Contest Resolution is appropriate based on the interest/willingness of the parties, the nature of the conduct at issue, and the amenableness of the conduct to such a process.
 No Contest Resolution must be agreed upon, voluntarily and in writing, by both parties and approved by the EDEC.

 Under the No Contest Resolution process, the available evidence is documented in a report and both parties are afforded the opportunity to meet separately with a designated decision-maker prior to the determination of sanctions.
-The decision-maker determines appropriate sanctions based on the uncontested formal complaint, the respondent’s disciplinary history within the institution (if any), and the discussions (if applicable) with each party.
-The decision-maker’s determination of sanctions (only) is subject to appeal, following the procedure that would have been applicable had the formal complaint been resolved through the Equitable Resolution Procedures ("ERP") or Grievance Process.
+The decision-maker determines appropriate sanctions based on the uncontested complaint, the respondent’s disciplinary history within the institution (if any), and the discussions (if applicable) with each party.
+The decision-maker’s determination of sanctions (only) is subject to appeal, following the procedure that would have been applicable had the complaint been resolved through the Equitable Resolution Procedures ("ERP") or Grievance Process.

 Other Negotiated Resolution